namoklom/indobert-verify/README.md

 ![Screenshot 2025-06-19 200951](https://github.com/user-attachments/assets/32aaa483-f4c5-447c-b4a0-2fda551b3fd6)

 The News Detection page of the IndoBERT Verify app allows users to input and analyze text to determine whether it's likely a hoax.
 In the screenshot example, a sample news article claiming NASA announced the sun will go dark for six days due to a “Galactic Blackout” is entered into the detection box.
 After clicking the “Detect” button, the system processes the input using a fine-tuned IndoBERT model and returns a prediction.
 In this case, the result displays a "Prediction: Likely Hoax" with a confidence score of 82.6%, indicating that the model strongly believes the news is not credible.
-Below the prediction

 ![Screenshot 2025-06-19 201005](https://github.com/user-attachments/assets/04019587-dd3c-4366-a16e-b1ce187dbba8)